 Nilagang Baboy: Filipino Pork Soup

 Pork Nilaga is a staple dish on my monthly menu.
 It is easy to prepare and cooking is also a breeze.
-I love making on cold rainy nights or just when I feel like I need more vegetables in my diet.
+I love making it on cold rainy nights or just when I feel like I need more vegetables in my diet.

 How to make a delicious Pork Nilaga